- Published on

 Explanation

-: Runs multiple Promises concurrently.- The
+Promise.all(): Runs multiple Promises concurrently.- The

-pauses execution until all Promises resolve.
+awaitpauses execution until all Promises resolve.

 Real-World Example: Fetching Data from an API

-Here’s how you can fetch data from an API using async/await
+Here’s how you can fetch data from an API using async/await:

 const fetchApiData = async () => {